jrouwe/JoltPhysics/Docs/Architecture.md

 ### Broad Phase {#broad-phase}

 When bodies are added to the PhysicsSystem, they are inserted in the broad phase ([BroadPhaseQuadTree](@ref BroadPhaseQuadTree)).
 This provides quick coarse collision detection based on the axis aligned bounding box (AABB) of a body.

-The broad phase is divided in layers (BroadPhaseLayer), each layer has an AABB quad tree associated with it.
-When constructing the physics system an ObjectVsBroadPhaseLayerFilter, ObjectVsBroadPhaseLayerFilter and BroadPhaseLayerInterface need to be provided.
-These determine which object layers ([ObjectLayer](@ref ObjectLayer)) collide with which broad phase/object layer.
-If two layers don't collide, the objects inside those layers cannot collide.
-A standard setup would be to have a MOVING and a NON_MOVING layer, where NON_MOVING doesn't collide with NON_MOVING and all other permutations collide.
-This ensures that all static bodies are in one tree (which is infrequently updated) and all dynamic bodies are in another (which is updated every simulation step).
-It is possible to create more layers like a BULLET layer for high detail collision bodies that are attached to lower detail simulation bodies, the MOVING layer would not collide with the BULLET layer, but when performing e.g. weapon collision queries you can quickly test against only objects in the BULLET layer.
-In general you can have as many object layers as you want, but you should only have a few broad phase layers as there is overhead in maintaining many different broad phase trees.
+The broad phase is divided in layers (BroadPhaseLayer), each broad phase layer has an AABB quad tree associated with it.
+A standard setup would be to have at least 2 broad phase layers: One for all static bodies (which is infrequently updated but is expensive to update since it usually contains most bodies) and one for all dynamic bodies (which is updated every simulation step but cheaper to update since it contains fewer objects).
+In general you should only have a few broad phase layers as there is overhead in querying and maintaining many different broad phase trees.

 Since we want to access bodies concurrently the broad phase has special behavior.
 When a body moves, all nodes in the AABB tree from root to the node where the body resides will be expanded using a lock-free approach.
 This way multiple threads can move bodies at the same time without requiring a lock on the broad phase.
 Nodes that have been expanded are marked and during the next physics step a new tight-fitting tree will be built in the background while the physics step is running.
 This new tree will replace the old tree before the end of the simulation step.
 This is possible since no bodies can be added/removed during the physics step.